Gay Bryant: Career

 Gay Bryant came to the US magazine world as part of the team that launched Penthouse.
 Before she was thirty, she began a feminist magazine, New Dawn, and continued making new publications thereafter; she was a founding editor of Working Woman and author of The Working Woman Report/Succeeding in Business in the 80's.
 She is credited with popularizing the "glass ceiling" concept.
 She was also the first female editor of Family Circle, then America's largest women's magazine.
 She edited numerous other magazines, notably Mirabella, the iconic magazine for smart women.
 She still is a VP at the New York Times Magazine Group and an executive editor at Murdoch Magazine groups in America and Australia.

-In March 1984, when Bryant was the former editor of Working Woman magazine and was changing jobs to be the editor of Family Circle, an Adweek article written by Nora Frenkel appeared in which Bryant was reported as saying, "Women have reached a certain point—I call it the glass ceiling.
+In March 1984, when Bryant was the former editor of Working Woman magazine and was changing jobs to be the editor of Family Circle, an Adweek article written by Nora Frenkiel appeared in which Bryant was reported as saying, "Women have reached a certain point—I call it the glass ceiling.
 They're in the top of middle management and they're stopping and getting stuck.
 There isn't enough room for all those women at the top.
 Some are going into business for themselves.
 Others are going out and raising families."
 Also in 1984, Bryant used the term glass ceiling in a chapter of the book The Working Woman Report: Succeeding in Business in the 1980s.
 In the same book, Basia Hellwig used the term glass ceiling in another chapter.